- Student Life

 |People/Web Search||Calendar||Emergency Info||A-Z Index||UVA Email||University of Virginia|

-The University of Virginia offers more than 2,500 courses every year, and we welcome visitors to take the opportunity to visit a few of them during the academic year.
-Prospective students are welcome to attend classes on the Open Class List, posted here a few weeks into each semester.
+The University of Virginia offers more than 2,500 courses every year, and prospective students are welcome to visit a few of them during the academic year.
+The Open Class List is posted here a few weeks into each semester.
 Select the day of the week you will be visiting using the tabs at the bottom of the spreadsheet.

 Keep the following in mind:

 NOTE: Students interested in the McIntire School of Commerce should see their Getting Involved page for more information about class visits.